coffee-and-rum/.github/profile/README.md

-## Hi👋 We are a Coffee & Rum organization ☕🥃
+## Hi👋👋 We are a Coffee & Rum organization ☕🥃

 👋👋 Two guys with code writing skills trying their hand at collaborative projects.
 Feel free to check out our projects, join discussions (in each project's discussion section), create issues, or email us.